symfony/symfony-docs/book/routing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the URL, you can also match on the *method* of the incoming
 request (i.e. GET, HEAD, POST, PUT, DELETE).
-Suppose you have a contact form
+Suppose you have a site with two urls,
-with two controllers - one for displaying the form (on a GET request) and one
+one for displaying some news (on a GET request) and one for displaying a contact form
-for processing the form when it's submitted (on a POST request).
-This can
+(on a GET request) and for processing the form when it's submitted (on a POST request).
-be accomplished with the following route configuration:
+This can be accomplished with the following route configuration:

 .. configuration-block::